Voidymite/PT-Golf-Engine/notes/readme/readme.txt

 Credits:

-Credits to Disttraction for contributing a suggestion.
-Credits to McPig for PT
+Credits to Disttraction for contributing the 2023.6 states.throw fix Credits to McPig for PT
-Credits to SquishWappa for helping out with fixing McPig's SHITTY FUCKING COLLISION CODE Credits to the UTMTCE team
+Credits to GMLobox for helping out with fixing McPig's SHITTY FUCKING COLLISION CODE Credits to the UTMTCE team
 Credits to the Dogscepter team
 Credits to the people at PT Decomps n Builds for assistance in decompiling some things